LIFE EXTENSION MAGAZINE

 As scientists uncover the biological effects of specific components of plants, aging people can more confidently select nutrients that may improve their healthy lifespans.

-There is more published data than ever to validate the effects of plant compounds…and more bioavailable forms from which consumers can select.
+More published data than ever to validate the effects of plant compounds.
+And more bioavailable forms are available from which consumers can select.

 For longer life,